- Home

 1. Rent out your storage space

-If you have a garage, loft room, bedroom or even a large cupboard in your home that you’re not using, then consider renting it to someone who needs somewhere to store their things.
+If you have a garage, loft room, bedroom or even a large cupboard in your home that you’re not using, then you might want to consider renting it to someone who needs somewhere to store their things.
 People might need space to store anything from furniture, to boxes and bikes.
 You can advertise your space on websites such as Storemates and Stashbee by including your location, size and the monthly cost.

 Anyone searching for a space in your area is able to message you and you choose who you want to rent it to.
 You could earn as much as around £1,000 a year from renting out an unused garage, according to Stashbee.
 You can find out about more ways you could make money from your property in our article Five ways your home could make you money.